Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

-Candle magic harnesses the power of fire to bring change.
-Fire is the Element of transformation.
-Think for a moment how fire transforms things: it melts wax.
+Candle magic harnesses the power of fire—the element of transformation—to bring change.
+Think for a moment about how fire transforms things.
+It melts wax.
 It renders many organic materials (leaves, wood, flesh and bone) to ash.
-It softens hard metals to make them malleable for forging.
+It softens hard metals and makes them malleable for forging.
 It can heat substances, turning them from liquid to gas (water to steam, for example).
-If you mix ingredients together and put them into the fire, it can transform your batter into cake, your dough into bread.
+If you mix ingredients together and put them into the fire, it can transform your batter into cake or your dough into bread.
 It brings light to the darkness and warmth to the cold.

-Since human beings discovered fire, they were in awe of its power.
-They sought to harness that power, mostly to use its power of transformation.
+Ever since human beings discovered fire, they have been in awe of its power, and they sought to harness that power, mostly to use its transformative abilities.
 We continue this ancient tradition when we practice candle magic.

 Step 1: Determine Your Magical Goal

 As with all magical workings, it’s very important to put thought into your goal.
-Some tips to keep in mind when setting a magical goal:
+Here are some tips to keep in mind when setting a magical goal:

-- Be specific (no ‘wishing’ or ‘make things better’ type goals)
+- Be Specific: Avoid ‘wishing’ or ‘make-everything-better’ type goals.

-- Consider the ethics of your actions (always act ethically and don’t interfere with free will)
+- Be Ethical: Always act ethically, and don’t interfere with free will.

-- Break bigger goals down into a series of smaller goals
+- Create a Series of Goals: Break bigger goals down into a series of smaller ones.

-This is a chant from my Book of Shadows that I wrote when I was out of college, trying to get my finances in order, my career off the ground and pay off student loans:
+This is a chant from my Book of Shadows that I wrote when I was out of college and trying to get my finances in order, my career off the ground, and pay off my student loans:

 Money, money, come to me